gioannidis/deb_package_statistics/README.md

 Python's best practices in your solution.
 Hint: there are tools that can help you verify your code is compliant.
 In-line comments are appreciated.

+## Requirements Elicitation

+Prior to designing and implementing this project, we researched the requirements of the system, the stakeholders, and any potential users.
+Please refer to the [requirements][requirements] section for more details.

 ## Development Tools

 Development tools that were used for this project include: